 By contrast, here is an example showing how far State Church Russian Orthodoxy had diverged from the old traditions of icon painting by adopting Western European artistic influences — an icon of John Chrysostom:

 Notice that there is an obvious effort toward depth and use of light and shadow, as well as more realism in the face and garments, even a movement toward emotionalism.
 By contrast, the Old Believer style is flat and hieratic, non-realistic and consciously stylized.
 Instead of perspectival depth, figures behind are simply placed higher on the panel than those in front.
-All of this was in keeping with tradition aesthetics.
+All of this was in keeping with traditional aesthetics.

 Ioann/John is dressed in typical State Church bishop’s garb.
 He stands on the ceremonial rug called an orlets — with its two-headed eagle design, and holds in his hand the dikirion (“two-candle”) and trikirion (“three-candle) liturgical candleholders used by bishops in blessing when celebrating the liturgy.
 The two candles represent the dual nature of Jesus, and the three candles the Trinity.
 Notice the ring-shaped “Western style” halo above John’s head, contrasting with the flat, plate-shaped halos found on the Old Believer icon.